Boarders/slick-blog/site/posts/stlc-semantics.md

 $$
      \vdash e \ty \G
 $$
-Such a language would aso need to have an equality judgment capturing the equational theory of groups:
+Such a language would also need to have an equality judgment capturing the equational theory of groups:

 $$
 \frac{}{\x \ty \G \vdash \x \cdot e \equiv \x}